 The Austrian leader called the Moscow trip his “duty,” so as to exhaust every possibility for ending the violence in Ukraine.
-It came only two days after his visit with Ukrainian President Volodymyr Zelenskyy, in Kyiv.
+It came only two days after his visit with Ukrainian President Volodymyr Zelensky, in Kyiv.

 Austria, which is not a NATO member and favors a policy of neutrality, has been a supporter of EU sanctions in order to cripple the Russian war machine.
 Yet, these hurt Europe’s economy while significantly lowering living standards in the process.
 Now that their effectiveness is increasingly in doubt, Austria stands out among member states for pursuing a diplomatic solution to the Ukraine debacle.

 It hereby eschews the drive towards the continued arming of Ukraine, coming from the EU leadership’s most prominent figures, such as Foreign Policy Chief Joseph Borrell.
 “Normally, wars have been won and lost on the battlefields,” Borrell told reporters at a meeting of foreign ministers in Luxembourg on Monday.
 That day, the bloc approved an extra €500 million fund to buy more arms for Ukraine.